erikjhordan-rey/RecyclerView-Examples/README.md

 # RecyclerView-Examples

-Examples of RecyclerView for my personal blog [Why should we use a RecyclerView?][1]
+This example was created to support an article explanation [Why should we use a RecyclerView?][1] (spanish).

 # Features